Yena830/2024Fall_projects_liars_dice/README.md

 4. Optimal Strategy Combination: Combining threshold-based and preferred dice bidding yields the best outcomes.
 5. Special Rule Impact: Modifications to the rules (e.g., reducing one die instead of eliminating a player) affect fairness and strategy effectiveness.

+## Random Variables
+1. Dice Rolls: Dice fave value and the number of fave value
+2. Player Order: Who is the first caller and the player order in each round.
+3. Challenge choices: Whether choose bid or challenge
+4. The bid that player will give : [quantity, face value]

 ## Validation
 To ensure the robustness of the simulations, the following validations were conducted: